IgniteUI/igniteui-docfx/en/components/general/framework-and-features/data-analysis.md

 The button is rendered on every range selection at the **bottom-right** of the selection and hides when the selection is inactive.
 Horizontal and vertical scrolling reposition the button so that it is always rendered at its designated position.

 ### Chart Integration
-This section introduces Grid's integration with charting functionality, which allows the end user to visualize a chart, based on Grid's selected data and choose different chart types if needed.
+This section introduces Grid's integration with charting functionality, which allows the end user to visualize a chart based on Grid's selected data and choose different chart types if needed.

 The chart will be shown by selecting a range of cells and by clicking on the show analysis button.